DatumMechanics/assignment6/README.md

 The assignment is worth 100 total points, broken down as follows:

-* 5 points: `class definition` defines a heap-based priority queue
+* 5 points: `class definition` defines a heap-based priority queue using a python list
 * 5 points: `__init__()` correctly allocates and initializes a heap-based priority queue
 * 5 points: `__del__()` correctly frees all memory associated with a priority queue
 * 5 points: `is_empty()` correctly determines whether a priority queue contains any elements or not